Network-2-Web and HTTP

 - typically cache is installed by ISP (university, company, residential ISP)

-- reduce response time for cient request
+- why Web cacing?- reduce response time for cient request

 - reduce traffic on an institution’s access link